villette0/M13C-E-commerce_Back_End/README.md

 ## Tasks Completed
 The JavaScript documents include:
-* functions, variables, objects
+* models, classes, and functions
-* conditional statements, arrays, queries, and string interpolation
+* api routes for get, post, put, and delete
-* node modules such as
+* node modules such as dotenc, mysql2, express, and sequalize
 * comments